isomerpages/pa-corp/_our-programmes/PAssion Card.md

 Don’t have a PAssion Card?
 Sign up for your PAssion e-Membership via MyPAssion app today.
 The new PAssion e-Membership is available for all aged 15 and above with a valid Singpass and lets you enjoy the same PAssion privileges as a PAssion Cardholder!
 To sign up, you just have to download MyPAssion app (https://www.onepa.gov.sg/passion-card/connect-with-us/mypassion-app) and sign in with your Singpass.
 What’s more, PAssion e-Membership is free!
 Existing PAssion Card Members with expiring cards will also have their membership auto-converted into a PAssion e-Membership 30 days before expiry.
 Access your e-Membership via MyPAssion app, and continue to enjoy PAssion perks and privileges.

 As a PAssion Member, there’s always something to look forward to.

-For more information on the PAssion Card, log on to [www.onepa.gov.sg/passion-card](https://www.onepa.gov.sg/passion-card).

 For more information on the PAssion POSB Debit Card, log on to [www.posb.com.sg/passion](http://www.posb.com.sg/passion).